 - iii.
-Print the report, attach a deviation sticker, and provide the report to the PI to assess the PD.
-This can also be done via email if necessary.
-Please see Attachment A for deviation sticker questions. - iv.
-If PI answers "yes" to any of the questions on the deviation sticker, CRC updates the deviation in OnCore by adding the PI assessments into the "Description of Deviation".
+Send a completed Protocol Deviation email (see Attachment E for template) to the PI. - iv.
+If PI specifies in the email that the PD is reportable, CRC updates the deviation in OnCore by adding the PI assessments into the "Description of Deviation".
 This triggers OnCore to send out an email to the lead CRC, lead RA, lead DM, and clinical and regulatory managers that a deviation has been submitted. - v.
-File the signed deviation report in the subject chart. - g.
+File the deviation email in the subject chart. - g.
 The RC will determine whether the deviation is reportable or not and update Oncore. - h.
 If the study is a UIC investigator initiated clinical trial and the deviation is a Major Protocol Deviation, the RC will report the deviation to the DSMC or, in the case of a phase III UIC investigator initiated clinical trial, to the DSMB, and as necessary to others as outlined in the study Data and Safety Monitoring Plan (DSMP). - i.
 The RC will obtain the report from OnCore.
-If the event is determined to be reportable to the IRB of record, the RC will: - Notify the CRM and RM who will formulate the Corrective and Prevention Action Plan (CAPA) for the IRB prompt report - ii.
+If the event is determined to be reportable to the IRB of record, the RC will: - i.
+Notify the CRM and RM who will formulate the Corrective and Prevention Action Plan (CAPA) for the IRB prompt report - ii.
 The RC will report the event to the IRB of record and document the submission in OnCore. - j.
 After IRB acknowledgement is received, the RC will properly file all documentation, and inform the study team of any IRB required actions resulting from the deviation.